Stopping Facial Bleeding

 - Use many layers of fabric, plastic bags, or whatever you have between your hands and the wound.

-- Have the person hold their own hand over the wound, if possible, and apply pressure and elevate the injured area.
+- Have the person hold their own hand over the wound, if possible, and apply pressure to the injured area.

 - Use your bare hands to apply pressure only as a last resort.

-- Have the person lie down with their head elevated.
+- Have the person lie down with their head propped up (elevated).

 - Remove any jewelry from the general area of the wound.